PepziC0les/Cybersecurity-CloudFormation/README.md

 - Select next until you have reached "Configure Security Group"
   - Modify "Security Group Name" and "Description" and give it something meaningful (e.g. a meaningful name and description)
   - Should only have SSH as a rule
+- When prompted for key, create one if you do not have one.
+Creating keys allows you to download it onto Desktop for reuse on other AWS instances.
+Otherwise, choose existing.
 - Select Review and Launch

 2. Ubuntu Server 20.04 LTS (HVM), SSD Volume Type